shreeshkarjagi/Machine-learning-data-driven-modeling-in-bioengineering/README.md

 # Machine-learning-data-driven-modeling-in-bioengineering

 This repository contains notebooks from my Machine Learning class.
 The notebooks cover various topics related to machine learning and data analysis.
-This project-based class will introduce techniques for inferring biological meaning from experimental measurements using computational and analytical techniques.
+This project-based class introduced me to techniques for inferring biological meaning from experimental measurements using computational and analytical techniques.

 ## [Week1-Introduction](https://github.com/shreeshkarjagi/Machine-learning-data-driven-modeling-in-bioengineering/tree/main/lab-1-programming-and-git-primer-shreeshkarjagi)
 In this week, we introduce the basic concepts of Git and Python programming language.
 You can find the following tutorials in this week's notebook: